 G/F, Carnarvon Mansion, 8-12 Carnarvon Road, Tsim Sha Tsui

 Shop 277-278, 2/F, Wo Che Plaza, 3 Tak Hau Street, Sha Tin

 Shop D2, G/F, 181A-181G Wan Chai Road, Wan Chai

 Shop 16A, G/F, Cheong Wah Building, 289-301 Castle Peak Road, Tsuen Wan

 Shop 2A, G/F, Whampoa Street, Hung Hom

 More Eggettes is more of an Instagram-worthy stop than a super tasty one.
 Their special is the starry egg waffles, but before you get excited, the stars are cereals.
 They do make a great photo though.
-Another speciality of theirs is their coloured drinks.
+Another specialty of theirs is their coloured drinks.
 Though not as tasty as the others, it’s got stores in locations where the others don’t.